Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 The parameters metadata are obtained by merging data from the **solution description** (the webapp receives them on initialization) and from the **scenario parameter configuration file**.
-These data are not meant to change during the user session, they can thus be memoized in the React component to prevent unnecessary computations during each render.
+These data are not meant to change during the user session, they can thus be memorized in the React component to prevent unnecessary computations during each render.

 The parameters metadata are stored in the variable `parametersMetadata` in the ScenarioParameters component, declared thanks to the `useMemo` hook.